ProjectInTheClass/Name4RGB/README.md

 ### Find name of Color

-You easily find name of Color.
-You can easily find localized color names by specifying the language and region.
+You can easily find find name of Color, localized color names by specifying the language and region.

 ```swift
 let color = Color(red: 0.4, green: 0.4, blue: 0.4)